Jack Clark (television personality)

 Jack Leslie Clark (November 25, 1925 – July 21, 1988) was an American television personality, game show host, and announcer.
 He is best known for hosting The Cross-Wits, and as an offstage announcer for Password and Wheel of Fortune.
-On the latter, he succeeded original announcer Charlie O'Donnell and held the role from 1980 until his death in 1988.
-(O'Donnell took back the announcing position until his own death in 2010.)
+On the latter, he succeeded original announcer Charlie O'Donnell and held the role from 1980 until his death in 1988 (O'Donnell took back the announcing position until his own death in 2010).

 Early career

 When Clark was a student at UC Berkeley, he began his career as a substitute radio announcer for radio station KROW in Oakland.

 After graduating from UC Berkeley, he moved to New York City, and first worked as a game show announcer for Password (where, when the word was flashed on the screen, he would whisper from offstage, "the password is...;" he also occasionally substituted for host Allen Ludden).
-From there, he went on to host 100 Grand (1963) and Dealer's Choice from 1974-75 (replacing Bob Hastings).
+From there, he went on to host 100 Grand (1963) and Dealer's Choice from 1974–1975 (replacing Bob Hastings).

 Later, Clark hosted The Cross-Wits from 1975 until 1980, where he was noted for his rapport with the celebrities and contestants.
 Clark later went on to announce for several other game shows, including Split Second (1972–1975), Tattletales (1974), Three for the Money (1975), Second Chance (1977), and some Hollywood-originated episodes of The $10,000 Pyramid.
 Earlier in 1967, Clark also did some commercials for Winston cigarettes in Super King (100 MM) size.

 Clark also hosted a number of pilot episodes that never passed that stage.
 Among them were Second Guessers, The $10,000 Sweep, and a 1985 proposed revival of Now You See It (later sold in 1989).
 He was also the announcer on another pilot, Monday Night Quarterback.
 Clark did many of these pilots "on spec" as favors to their producers.
-During his tenure with The Cross-Wits, Clark also hosted Say Powwww (1979), a live, interactive game series on Metromedia stations in California.